 Of course, an iris scanner isn’t the only dubious addition to your phone – there are plenty.
 So, you will always have to consider just how useful a particular feature is and what you are willing to pay for it.
 If it isn’t going to improve your life all that much, it may not be worth the additional cost.

 Be aware of upgrade stagnation

-Just a few years ago, it seemed like there was a new smartphone out every few months.
-And, each of these new releases boasted new and tech-savvy features.
+Just a few years ago, it seemed like a new smartphone was out every few months.
+And each of these new releases boasted new and tech-savvy features.
 This isn’t the case anymore, though.
 Many smartphone companies have experienced stagnation.

 At the end of the day, there is a limit to how much you can pack into a smartphone.
 It appears that most phone manufacturers have reached this limit.
 So, while new phones may look fancier or more advanced, there isn’t anything all that impressive taking place behind the curtains.